exyi/coberec/docs/thesis/intro.md

 In this work, we'll study the code generation.
 It is very useful to briefly investigate the other approaches as well, though.

 As suggested by many internet discussions, for almost every problem with repetitive code, a choice of another programming language would eliminate it.
-Choice of programming language is however a complicate decision - It is very hard to undo during the project lifetime and it would often backfire on another problem that was easier in the original language.
+Choice of programming language is however a complicated decision - It is very hard to undo during the project lifetime and it would often backfire on another problem that was easier in the original language.

 Many programming languages support some kind of compile-time meta-programming to eliminate the issue with boilerplate code.